transloadit/uppy/website/src/docs/dashboard.md

   // Shown in the main dashboard area when no files have been selected, and one or more
   // remote provider plugins are in use. %{browse} is replaced with a link that opens the system
   // file selection dialog.
-  dropPasteImport: 'Drop files here, paste, import from one of the locations above or %{browse}',
+  dropPasteImport: 'Drop files here, paste, %{browse} or import from',
   // Shown in the main dashboard area when no files have been selected, and no provider
   // plugins are in use. %{browse} is replaced with a link that opens the system
   // file selection dialog.